 Once a kitten is successfully weaned and leaves their mother at the age of eight weeks or more, there will always be a period of adjustment.
 But this period is usually short-lived.
 The kitten will have already gained some life skills and independence and will be able to feed and toilet without the mom.
 Although they may seem sad for a few days, they will soon move on and begin to identify with their new owners as family.

 Kittens don’t have the same fundamental reliance on their brothers and sisters as they do on their mother in the first 8 weeks.
 However, their siblings will be a great source of fun and will help them learn about playing and social interactions.

 Kittens that are separated from the litter after growing up do not remember or recognize their siblings.

 There is likely to be a period of adjustment when a kitten leaves their brothers and sisters, especially if they are taken on as an ‘only kitten’.
 This can be alleviated to an extent if there is more than one kitten in the household or a playful older cat.

 If the kitten truly is an ‘only child’ the best way to help them is by ensuring regular fun interactions, with lots of toys and games to keep them busy and replicate playtime with their siblings.

 Do cats remember their parents?

-What if a kitten came across their mother, brother, or sister after a year or so?
-Would they recognize their family?
-Well, strangely, no – if they have been separated from eight weeks old, it is unlikely that a kitten would remember their family.
+What if a kitten came across their mother after a year or so?
+Would they recognize them?
+Well, strangely, no – if they have been separated from eight weeks old, it is very unlikely that a kitten would remember or miss their family.

 So, do I need to be worried about my kitten missing their family?

-As long as a kitten is not weaned before six weeks and remains with their mother until eight weeks, any feelings of sadness or detachment will be short-lived.
-Ensuring they have playmates, either in the form of other felines or an enthusiastic human will replicate their bond with their siblings and help their social, mental, and physical development.
+As long as a kitten is not weaned before six weeks and remains with its mother until eight weeks, any feelings of sadness or detachment will be short-lived.
+Provided the kitten has playmates, either in the form of other felines or an enthusiastic human who can replicate the bond with their siblings and help their social, mental, and physical development.